wdbo/webdocbook/README.md

 Each file is a "page" and each sub-directory is a "section" of pages.
 The title of the files or directories is used to be the title of the page or section.

-For each file, a set of dependances can be defined to overwrite the default value, that must itself be defined at the project root directory.
+For each file, a set of dependences can be defined to overwrite the default value, that must itself be defined at the project root directory.
 These files are, by default:

 -   `*.copyright.md`: a copyright, license or protection information for the file content,